spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 ## Enable Scheduled Patching

 Palette also supports OS patching through a schedule.
-The patching schedule can be set initially when creating a cluster as well as at any given point later.
+The patching schedule can be set initially when creating a cluster and at any given point later.

 ### Prerequisites